 What happens if someone breaches an order?

-A breach of any order under the domestic violence legislation is a criminal offence.
+A breach of any order under the Domestic Violence Act 2018 is a criminal offence.
 The Gardaí can arrest and charge a person who breaches such an order.